HamzLDN/Partial-WAF/README.md

 # Partial Protect
-Powered with node.js Express Framework used to identify, protect, and isolate threats in your express project
+Powered with node.js Express Framework which servers as a middleware used to identify, protect, and isolate threats in your express project.